randy408/libspng/docs/build.md

 ## Embedding the source code

-The sources `spng.c`/`spng.h` can be dropped in a project without any configuration, most optimizations are enabled by default.
+The sources `spng.c`/`spng.h` can be dropped in a project without any configuration, intrinsics are enabled by default.

 # Build options

-Architecture-specific optimizations are enabled by default, this can be disabled with the `SPNG_DISABLE_OPT` compiler option.
+Architecture-specific intrinsics are enabled by default, this can be disabled with the `SPNG_DISABLE_OPT` compiler option.

-The Meson project has an `enable_opt` option, it is enabled by default, the CMake equivalent is `ENABLE_OPT`.
+For the Meson project it is controlled with the `enable_opt` option, the CMake equivalent is `ENABLE_OPT`, they are enabled by default.

-Optimizations for x86 require SSE2 by default, to enable SSSE3 optimizations add `-DSPNG_SSE=3` as a compiler option, this improves performance by up to 7%.
+Intrinsics for x86 require SSE2, to enable SSSE3 optimizations
+add `-DSPNG_SSE=3` as a compiler option, this improves performance by ~7%.

 Compiler-specific macros are used to omit the need for the `-msse2` and `-mssse3` compiler flags, if the code does not compile without these flags